paritytech/devops-guide/src/examples/ansible.md

 # Ansible

 Ansible is a popular tool to detect if a host matches the current expected state and also apply any changes or updates if required.
-Lots of create pre-packaged modules exist in [ansible galaxy](https://galaxy.ansible.com/).
+Lots of create pre-packaged modules exist in [Ansible Galaxy](https://galaxy.ansible.com/).

-The paritytech.chain_operations module is maintained on [github](https://github.com/paritytech/ansible-galaxy) and available via `ansible-galaxy`.
+The paritytech.chain_operations module is maintained on [GitHub](https://github.com/paritytech/ansible-galaxy) and available via `ansible-galaxy`.

 ## Installation